zjy365/sailos-website/content/blog/(what-is)/what-is-cloud-run/index.en.md

 ---
 title: What Is Google Cloud Run?
 A Complete Guide to Serverless Container Platform
-imageTitle: What Is Google Cloud Run
+imageTitle: What Is Google Cloud Run?
 description: Learn everything about Google Cloud Run - a fully managed serverless platform for deploying containerized applications.
 Discover features, pricing, benefits, and how it compares to alternatives like Sealos.
 date: 2025-06-06
 tags: